-ICES does not consider a document to be Official if it has been couriered and/or mailed by a third party (for example, a relative in your home country) or if the document was sent and/or given to you before it was sent to the ICES offices.
-It is also important to note that a document with a stamp on it stating the document is 'official,' it may not necessarily meet ICES standards as an Official document.
-Please note that any official documents sent to ICES from your educational institution(s) become the property of ICES and will not be returned to you.
+ICES does not consider a document to be official if it has been couriered or mailed by a third party (for example, a relative in your home country) or if the document was sent or given to you before it was sent to the ICES offices.
+It is also important to note that a document with a stamp on it stating the document is 'official,' it may not necessarily meet ICES standards as an official document.
+Official documents sent to ICES from your educational institution(s) become the property of ICES and will not be returned to you.

 ICES defines a copy of a document as a photocopy of an original document.
-Certified/notarized copies are also treated as copies and are not considered to be original or official documents by ICES.Top
+Certified or notarized copies are also treated as copies and are not considered to be original or official documents by ICES.Top

 How do I know what kind of evaluation I need?

-In general, employers and immigration authorities require a Basic Evaluation (which does not include a list of your individual subjects studied).
+In general, employers require a Basic Evaluation (which does not include a list of your individual subjects studied).

 If the report recipient wants to see all your courses, grades, and credits then you need a Comprehensive Evaluation.
 If you are still not sure, ask the person or organization you will show the evaluation to if they need to see the courses you took, your grades, and your credits; or if they only want to know how your education compares to education in Canada (Basic Report).Top

 I'm having my university send you documents.
 Do I need to apply before the documents get there?